Chef CV Examples, Template & Writing Guide for 2025

 Read more: How to Write a CV Summary

 Your work experience section is the most important part of your CV.
-Nothing beats proof of getting your hands dirty in the kitchen and creating culinary magic.
+Nothing beats the proof of getting your hands dirty in the kitchen and creating culinary magic.
 Here’s how to get it right.

 - Put your most recent chef job first and work back from there.